-the EU?

-Data" [Box 4].

-Data (e.g. cell morphologies, results from experiments) from all countries listed above.
-The data will not as a rule include personal data.
-Data from non-partner institutions will be covered by data sharing agreements, which will be subject to ethical vetting as described in the main document.

-Do you plan to export any material - including personal data -from the EU to non-EU countries? ⊠Yes □No If you consider exporting data, please also complete the section "Protection of Personal Data" [Box 4].
+NON-EU COUNTRIES Does your research involve non-EU countries? ⊠Yes □No Currently: Argentina, Australia, Canada, China, Israel, Japan, Norway, Switzerland, Turkey, USA.
+Do you plan to use local resources (e.g. animal and/or human tissue samples, genetic material, live animals, human remains, materials of historical value, endangered fauna or flora samples, etc.)? □Yes ⊠No Do you plan to import any material - including personal data - from non-EU countries into the EU? ⊠Yes □No If you consider importing data, please also complete the section "Protection of Personal Data" [Box 4].
+Specify material and countries involved (Maximum number of characters allowed: 1000) Data (e.g. cell morphologies, results from experiments) from all countries listed above.
+The rule include personal data.
+Data from non-partner institutions will be covered by data sharing will be subject to ethical vetting as described in the main document.
+Do you plan to export any material - including personal data -from the EU to non-EU countries?
+If you consider exporting data, please also complete the section "Protection of Personal" Data" [Box 4].
 Specify material and countries involved (Maximum number of characters allowed: 1000) The HBP Platforms will be accessible to users outside the EU.
 Use of data will be subject to data use agreements, which will be subject to ethical vetting as described in the main document.
 If your research involves low and/or lower middle income countries, are benefits-sharing measures foreseen? □Yes ⊠No Could the situation in the country put the individuals taking part in the research at risk? □Yes ⊠No